yuhko-msft/microsoft-graph-docs/api-reference/beta/api/bookmark-create.md

 ## Response

-If successful, this method returns a `201 Created` response code.
+If successful, this method returns a `201 Created` response code with the id of the Bookmark created.

 ## Examples